 The Company provides and receives administrative and other services to and from Con Edison and its subsidiaries pursuant to cost allocation procedures developed in accordance with rules approved by the PSC and/or other regulatory authorities, as applicable.
 The services received include substantial administrative support operations, such as corporate secretarial and associated ministerial duties, accounting, treasury, investor relations, information resources, legal, human resources, fuel supply, and energy management services.
-The costs of administrative and other services provided by the Company, and received from Con Edison and its other subsidiaries for the years ended December 31, 2006, 2005 and 2004 were as follows:
+The costs of administrative and other services provided by the Company, and received from Con Edison and its other subsidiaries for the years ended December 31, 2007, 2006 and 2005 were as follows:

-(Millions of Dollars) 2006 2005 2004
+(Millions of Dollars) 2007 2006 2005

-Cost of services provided \$16 \$14 \$14
+Cost of services provided \$17 \$16 \$14

-Cost of services received \$28 \$25 \$23
+Cost of services received \$30 \$28 \$25

-In addition, Con Edison of New York and O&R have joint gas supply arrangements, in connection with which O&R purchased from Con Edison of New York \$149 million, \$185 million and \$142 million of natural gas for the years ended December 31, 2006, 2005 and 2004, respectively.
+In addition, Con Edison of New York and O&R have joint gas supply arrangements, in connection with which O&R purchased from Con Edison of New York \$161 million, \$149 million and \$185 million of natural gas for the years ended December 31, 2007, 2006 and 2005, respectively.
 These amounts are net of the effect of related hedging transactions.

-Con Edison of New York also hedges electricity purchases for O&R. Electric hedging transactions executed by Con Edison of New York on behalf of O&R resulted in a charge to purchase power of \$9.2 million for the year ended December 31, 2006 and a credit to purchase power of \$1.2 million and \$1.9 million for the years ended December 31, 2005 and 2004, respectively.
+Con Edison of New York also hedges electricity purchases for O&R. Electric hedging transactions executed by Con Edison of New York on behalf of O&R resulted in a charge to purchase power of \$5 million and \$9 million for the years ended December 31, 2007 and 2006, respectively, and a credit to purchase power of \$3 million for the year ended December 31, 2005.

-As at December 31, 2006 and 2005, O&R's net payable to Con Edison of New York associated with derivatives for energy price hedging were \$49 million and \$2 million, respectively.
+At December 31, 2007 and 2006, O&R's net payable to Con Edison of New York associated with derivatives for energy price hedging was \$4 million and \$49 million, respectively.
 See Note N.

-As at December 31, 2006, the Company's receivable from Con Edison for income taxes was immaterial.
-As at December 31, 2005, the receivable was \$15 million.
+At December 31, 2007, the Company's receivable from Con Edison for income taxes was \$2 million.
+At December 31, 2006, the receivable was immaterial.
 See Note A.